This is a display of mostly-automatically-classified git commits from 2025-10-06 to 2025-10-12.

 debug: classified in 01-style

-by '[tT]ypo
+by '[tT]ypo'

 debug: classified in

-05-summary-prefix
+05-summary-prefix by 'unbound:'

 local-unbound-setup: Set so-sndbuf to 0 Without this setting, Unbound 1.24.0 and newer will attempt to set the socket buffer size to 4 MB to mitigate issues that mostly affect servers with large numbers of clients on local networks, which is not a scenario local-unbound is intended for.
 This is not only a waste of resources, it can also fail, resulting in a warning message on daemon startup.
 Fixes: https://cgit.freebsd.org/src/commit/?id=b2efd602aea8 ("unbound: Vendor import 1.24.0") Reviewed by: jlduran, cy Differential Revision: https://reviews.freebsd.org/D52977